SteveALee/fullmeasure-blog/source/_posts/back-to-basics.md

 ---
-title: Back to Musical Basics
+title: Back to Musical Basics with Ear Training
 date: 2023-02-04 12:01:00
 tags:
 ---